randomnerd/MTProxy/README.md

 A tutorial for docker is available here https://p1ratrulezzz.me/2018/06/creating-your-own-official-mtproto-proxy-with-channel-promotion-very-easy-way.html and on the official repo https://hub.docker.com/r/telegrammessenger/proxy/

-## Building, installation manually
+## Building and installation manually

-to build, simply run 'make'.
-Your binary will be objs/bin/mtproto-proxy

 ### Installing dependencies, cloning